BlakeBitcoin/BlakeBitcoin/README.md

-A Clone of Bitcoin same reward structure Starting with 50 coins per block and a total of 21 million coins The Block target time is 1/4 of Bitcoin's to account for extra hashing speed of Blake-256 The difficulty retarget is same as Bitcoin at 2016 blocks and the reward halving every 210,000 blocks ~ 1 year The difficulty ajustment is also same as per Bitcoin
+A Clone of Bitcoin same reward structure Starting with 50 coins per block and a total of 21 million coins The Block target time is 1/4 of Bitcoin's to account for extra hashing speed of Blake-256 The difficulty retarget is at 8064 blocks and the reward halving every 210,000 blocks ~ 1 year The difficulty ajustment is also same as per Bitcoin